-I’ve become more open about things than I ever imagined I could be.
-I’ve revealed my identity here, for instance, and hared far more about what motivates me than what gets me down.
+I’ve become more open about things than I imagined possible.
+I’ve revealed my identity here, for instance, and shared more about motivations than disappointments.
 For the most part, it has felt rewarding.

 I used to get a sadistic sense of satisfaction when I accumulated this sort of brutal evidence, as though it irrefutably proved the ‘enfreakment’ that explained my character.
-I didn’t always explain where these phrases came from or the context behind them, but it continually justified everything I did and felt, especially relating to my doctoral thesis.
+It continually justified everything I did and felt, especially relating to my doctoral thesis.

 This year, I discovered that I can’t take this treatment any more.
 I need to fight back.

 Only, I’m not sure that’s any better.
 Having burnt no fewer than four bridges in the past month, it’s now getting quite concerning.

 Suddenly, and unexpectedly, my need to have my say and retain some sovereignty has superseded my need for friends.
 It’s such a hard balance to find.
 Is it worth retaining friendships when there’s no communication?
 Is it worth being argumentative when you could just let things go away quietly?

 I think my new environment has profoundly improved my mental state – such that enduring some of the most discourteous and dispiriting behaviour I’ve ever seen (and I have years of examples of it) has not defeated me the way it used to.
 Instead, it’s changed me.

 Now, I fight to have my side of the argument.
 If you stand me up over both days of a weekend and then tell me by accident that you saw me somewhere else but weren’t going to speak to me, I don’t count that as acceptable.
-At all.
+That’s outright insulting.